 The other challenge is a lack of research and limited financial information on Asian equities.
 Financial reporting requirements tend to be considerably less onerous than in the UK and US, and documents are often not available in English.

-In short, investing directly in Asian equities can be difficult due to access limitations, higher costs and lower transparency.
+In short, investing directly in Asian equities can be particularly difficult for ordinary people due to access limitations, higher costs and lower transparency.